1Programm/Scripty/README.md

 ### For UNIX:
 `sudo curl -s https://raw.githubusercontent.com/1Programm/Scripty/master/install.sh | sudo bash`
 #### To get a specific version:
-`sudo curl -s https://raw.githubusercontent.com/1Programm/Scripty/master/install.sh | sudo bash -s [version]`
+`sudo curl -s https://raw.githubusercontent.com/1Programm/Scripty/master/install.sh | sudo bash -s -- [version]`
+#### To print debug info while installing:
+`sudo curl -s https://raw.githubusercontent.com/1Programm/Scripty/master/install.sh | sudo bash -s -- -i`\
+(Can be combined with specifying a version)

 #### On error:
 If running the command tells you that the Java Runtime is not installed follow this link: